Peter Obi Points out Faults in Tinubu's Visit to Benue

 Peter Obi schools Tinubu on leadership

-Obi emphasized that a true leader doesn't make excuses or complain; instead, they show up, sacrifice, and provide solutions.
+Obi emphasised that a true leader doesn't make excuses or complain; instead, they show up, sacrifice, and provide solutions.
 He noted that the President had enough time to plan the visit, as it happened days after the massacre.
 Obi questioned why the President couldn't use helicopters to reach Yelwata, given that his aides and staff managed to navigate the roads.

-Obi criticises Tinubu's condolence visit to Benue
+Benue killings: Obi criticises Tinubu's visit

-Obi also criticized Tinubu's condolence visit to Benue, describing it as a "fanfare" that didn't reflect the gravity of the tragedies.
+Obi also criticised Tinubu's condolence visit to Benue, describing it as a "fanfare" that didn't reflect the gravity of the tragedies.
 He was particularly displeased with the President's choice of attire and the atmosphere surrounding the visit.
 Furthermore, Obi condemned the Benue State Government for declaring a public holiday and shutting down schools for Tinubu's visit, forcing children to sing and dance for the President instead of mourning their classmates and parents.

 Source: Twitter

-Tinubu's visit to the state on Wednesday was the first physical engagement of the president in the north-central state following the escalation of violence in many.
+Tinubu's visit to the state on Wednesday was the first physical engagement of the president in the north-central state following the escalation of violence in many states.
 Many have opined that the visit was a critical test of the readiness of the administration to tackle insecurity, especially in states affected by banditry, herders and communal clashes.

-Obi full statement is here:
+Obi's full statement is here:

-Tinubu visits Benue's victims in hospital
+Tinubu visits Benue attack victims

-Legit.ng earlier reported that President Bola Tinubu has visited the victims of the recent Benue attacks at the teaching hospital in Makurdi, the state capital.
+Legit.ng earlier reported that President Bola Tinubu visited the victims of the recent Benue attacks at the teaching hospital in Makurdi, the state capital.

 Tinubu had visited the state to share his condolences with the people of the Yelwata community in the Guma LGA of Benue state on Wednesday, June 18.